aaqsr/cs488-project/README.md

 7. Simulate change in water levels and waves when objects collide as described in the technical outline.
 8. Implement fluid-body interaction (buoyancy and drag) as described in the technical outline.

+## Extras

+The following tasks, which took effort significant enough for them to have been an objective themselves, were also completed:

+1. Improve performance by running the simulation, logger, and renderer on separate threads.
+2. Decouple the rate of the simulation and the rate of rendering by use of a non-blocking, lock-free, triple-buffer channel, often seen in similar real-time systems, for memory-efficient communication between threads.
+This allows the simulation and render threads to never block each other.
+3. Compute the inertia tensor for arbitrary convex meshes.
+Add realistic rotational dynamics, torque and gyroscopic effect for physics objects.
+4. Implement a JSON scene loader to allow the user to configure a variety of scenes, and make the renderer somewhat general-purpose.
+5. Add a sky map, and add cube map reflections, along with specular highlights, to the water surface.
+6. Add interactivity: looking, movement, throwing bottles, pausing/unpausing the simulation.
+Also adding a heads-up display for crosshair and play/pause icon.
+7. Documentation: document important sections of the code base with `doxygen`.
+8. Simple particles: Add simple randomised particles when objects splash in water whose strength is based on the size of the splash.
+Note that they have minimal collision.
+9. Add support for up to 4 point lights.
+Very basic support for blinn-phong point lights.
+10. Object and material loader that loads most `.obj` files and includes support for most standard `.mtl` files, along with support for diffuse and specular maps.
+(Note that the diffuse and specular maps are multiplied by the coefficient values in the `.mtl` files which may not be expected by some authors).
+11. Add a simple spatial grid to improve the performance of the collision broad phase check.
+12. Use quaternions to represent the stored state of all rotations, prevent gimbal lock and other issues.

+## Future plans

+There is a lot more on our wishlist of features.
+We would love to achieve the other extra objectives as stated in the final proposal, as well as add support for saving/reloading the simulator's state.
+And maybe even add support for compilation to web.

+---

+Water Physics with Rigid Bodies.
+(Formerly Bottles & Water.)

+Palaksha Drolia, Awab Qureshi.

+pdrolia, a9quresh.